Thomas Tuchel: Borussia Dortmund

+2015–2016: League runner-up

 In April 2015, coach Jürgen Klopp announced that he would leave Borussia Dortmund following the 2014–15 season.
 Dortmund, inquiring over the availability of various coaches, quickly decided on Tuchel, eager to incorporate a similar press-based footballing philosophy made a club trademark under Klopp.
-Shortly thereafter, Tuchel's appointment as the club's new head coach for the following season occurred on 19 April 2015.
+Tuchel's appointment as the club's new head coach for the following season occurred on 19 April.
 Signing a three-year deal effective from 1 July, he returned to coaching after over a year without a club.
 Both Klopp and Tuchel completed the same path of moving from Mainz to Dortmund.